Engineering, B.S.

 Accreditation

-The Bachelor of Science in Engineering at Penn State Abington, Penn State Brandywine, Penn State DuBois and Penn State Great Valley is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Engineering, General Engineering, Engineering Physics, and Engineering Science Program Criteria.
+The Bachelor of Science in Engineering at Penn State Abington, Penn State Brandywine, Penn State DuBois, and Penn State Great Valley is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Engineering, General Engineering, Engineering Physics, Engineering Science, and Similarly Named Engineering Programs.

 Professional Licensure/Certification